Error message title

 What is the NSW Peak Demand Reduction Scheme?

-How much rebate can I get?
+How much will the rebate be?

 What does ENGIE do in this process?